mark-grimes/CppSQL/README.md

 This started out because I needed something to quickly dump a MySQL database to SQLite, and my python code using [SQLAlchemy](https://www.sqlalchemy.org) was ridiculously slow.
 I did some speed tests with a few different methods and found a massive speed increase using the native C interfaces.
+This is just the C connector test [from those speed tests](https://github.com/mark-grimes/dbSaveTest) spun out into a separate project.

+# Licence

+I don't really care what you do with the parts I've written, I guess I'll put it out under MIT.
+If you particularly want a different licence I could change it given a decent reason.
+You can use either the MySQL or the MariaDB connector, but I think the MySQL one is GPL which would make the whole project subject to the GPL.
+So if that bothers you use the MariaDB one.
+I'm not a patent lawyer though so don't take my word for it, it's up to you to figure that stuff out for yourself.